lundqvistr/manual_medfak_research_data/manual.md

 #### SPSS

 ##### Variable attributes
 In SPSS, variables have _attributes_ such as `type` (numeric, string, date,...), `missing`, `measure` (nominal, ordinal, scale) and some other aspects of the variables at hand.
-The `measure` attribute is particularly important since calculations or representations of your variables are in many routines determined by this attribute: in Custom Tables, for a scale variable the default is to calculate a mean, whereas the default for a nominal variable is a count.
+The `measure` attribute is particularly important since calculations or representations of your variables in many routines are determined by this attribute.
+Two examples are _Custom Tables_ and _Chart Builder_, where for a scale variable the default is to calculate a mean, whereas the default for a nominal variable is a count.
 As a general rule, it is recommended that attributes are set for your variables of interest.
 However, in those routines where the measure attribute is important, you can make temporary change the measure level.

 You can also define your own attributes, which could be a way to store other types of metadata, units for measurements is one simple example.
 In the menu system, the place to define such attributes is `Data/Define Variable Properties`.
 These attributes can also be included in the codebook.

 ##### Missing values
 Some sources recommend that missing vallues in numeric variables should not be coded with numeric values, but rather by other means.
 This does however _not_ work in SPSS.
 A numeric variable can only contain numeric values, any attempt to use both numbers and string data in the same variable results in it being defined as a string variable.

-The way missing values for numeric variables is treated in SPSS is to use the _system missing_ and _user defined missing_ status. _System missing_ is simply an empty cell, displayed as a dot (.) in the cell. _User defined missing_ means that you can define a spciefic number as a missing value, which makes the system exclude that cell in all calculations.
+The way missing values for numeric variables is treated in SPSS is to use the _system missing_ and _user defined missing_ status. _System missing_ is simply an empty cell, displayed as a dot (.) in the cell. _User defined missing_ means that you can define a specific number as a missing value, which makes the system exclude that cell in all calculations.
 You can also set more than one value to discern between different reasons for the missing mechanism, e g "77: no answer", "88: wrong answer", "99: no known reason for missing" or the like.
 This also requires that labels are assigned to these different values.

 It is generally common to use "impossible" values to define user missing, e g -9 in a variable for height, or 999 in a variable containing answers to a question with five alternatives in a questionnaire.